Exploring Mount Koya: The Center of Japanese Buddhism - Japanspecialist

 cemetery on mount koya

 A short walk past the freshly-shined family crests of electronics companies, old mausoleums start to steal the show.
-Graves covered in rich green moss and fern take center stage in the late morning sun.
+Graves (including the Tokugawa family tomb) covered in rich green moss and fern take center stage in the late morning sun.
 Symmetrical stone shapes and torii gates stand as if they’ve grown from the ground in a mix of lush flora.
 Ancient cedar trees fill spaces where mausoleums are not, and the scene becomes something out of a fantasy film.
 Where most western cemeteries are often avoided, Koyasan invites people to walk among centuries of people long left and life still growing.

-Walking with Monks
+Walking with Monks of Shingon Buddhism

 A monk walking on mount koya